← All posts

-Best resume tailoring services in 2026, 6 compared
+Best AI resume tailoring tool in 2026: 6 compared

 Recruiters spend roughly seven seconds on the first scan of a resume.
 The applicant tracking system spends even less.
 If your resume is not tailored to the specific job posting, both of them filter you out before a human ever reads what you actually did at your last role.